 The well-being of our visitors and staff is our top priority, and we have adjusted our visitor experience to meet current health and safety guidelines.
 See how to visit and learn about our health and safety guidelines.

-Starting on July 3, the Museum will be open on weekends from 10:00 a.m. to 2:00 p.m.
+The Museum is open from 10:00 a.m. to 5:00 p.m.
+In January and February, the Museum will be closed on Wednesdays, except for February 21st.
 Find out more information about hours of operation, pricing, discounts, and facility rules and regulations.

 The Library and Museum is ADA compliant.
 Find out more details.